rcook/beginning-practical-haskell/README.md

 ### Build the web site

-To regenerate the course notes in HTML, PDF, LaTeX or Microsoft Word format, and check out the [`gh-pages`][gh-pages] branch of this repo and run `make`:
+To regenerate the web version of the course notes:

 ```bash
 make